pingcap/docs-cn/grafana-tikv-dashboard.md

 - Number files at each level: The number of SST files for different column families in each level
 - Ingest SST duration seconds: The time consumed to ingest SST files
 - Stall conditions changed of each CF: Stall conditions changed of each column family

+### Raft Engine

+- Operations
+    - write: the number of write operations by Raft Engine per second
+    - read_entry: the number of raft log read operations by Raft Engine per second
+    - read_message: the number of raft metadata read operations by Raft Engine per second
+- Write duration: the duration of write operations by Raft Engine.
+This duration is close to the sum of the latency of disk IOs involved in writing these data.
+- Flow
+    - write: the write traffic of Raft Engine
+    - rewrite append: the traffic of rewriting append logs
+    - rewrite rewrite: the traffic of rewriting rewrite logs
+- Write Duration Breakdown (99%)
+    - wal: the latency of writing Raft Engine WAL
+    - wait: the waiting time before writing
+    - apply: the time consumed for applying data to memory
+- Bytes/Written: the bytes written by Raft Engine every time
+- WAL Duration Breakdown (P99%): the time consumed for each stage of writing Raft Engine WAL
+- File Count
+    - append: the number of files used for appending data by Raft Engine
+    - rewrite: the number of files used for rewriting data by Raft Engine (rewrite is similar to RocksDB compaction)
+- Entry Count
+    - rewrite: the number of entries rewritten by Raft Engine
+    - append: the number of entries appended by Raft Engine

 ### Titan - All